Kutless (album)

-Kutless is the debut album of Christian rock group, Kutless, released July 16th, 2002.
+Kutless is the debut studio album by the American Christian rock band of the same name, released on July 16, 2002.
 The songs "Run" and "Your Touch" both reached No. 1 song on ChristianRock.net, and "Tonight" was in the Top 5.
 The album reached The Billboard Top Heatseekers Albums chart peaking at No. 48.
 The album also reached the Billboard Christian Albums chart peaking at No. 27.
+Lead vocalist Jon Micah Sumrall told in an interview that the album's sound was influenced by acts such as Linkin Park, Incubus, Nickelback and Staind.
 It is the only Kutless album to feature bassist Nathan Stuart, who left the band shortly after its release.